Forcing as a computational process: The atomic diagram of a model of set theory knows very little

 \begin{proof} $(1 \Leftrightarrow 3)$ is a standard fact in computable structure theory, first established in \cite{AKMS}, relativized here since $M$ does not have a computable presentation.

 $(2 \Rightarrow 1)$ For notational simplicity we will present the argument for the $n = 1$ case.
 Suppose membership of $a$ in $X \subseteq M$ is witnessed by a finite pattern of $\in$ in the transitive closure of $\{a\}$.
 That is, $a$ is in $X$ if and only if one of a certain list of finite graphs can be found in the pointed graph $(\TC(\{a\}),a,\in^M)$.
-By hypothesis this list is $e$-reducible to the $\Sigma_1$-diagram of $M$, which we can enumerate, since we have the atomic diagram of $M$ as an oracle.
+By hypothesis this list is $e$-reducible to the arithmetical $\Sigma_1$-diagram of $M$, which we can enumerate, since we have the atomic diagram of $M$ as an oracle.
 Therefore, we can list out these finite graphs, one by one.
 Meanwhile, we enumerate $\in^M$ and $M$, and continually check whether the most recent pair in $\in^M$ has completed a copy of a graph from this list.
 If such happens, then we search through the $a \in M$ we have already enumerated and check whether $a$ has one of these graphs appearing below its transitive closure.
 We output all the $a$ for which this happens.
 We also check whether the most recent $a \in M$ has a copy of one of the graphs in the portion of its transitive closure so far enumerated.
 If that happens, we output $a$.
 This process will find every $a \in M$ which has a copy of this graph below its transitive closure, so it will exactly enumerate $X$.

 $(1 \Rightarrow 2)$ Again, we will we present the proof for the $n = 1$ case for notational simplicity.
 Assume that $X$ is uniformly relatively intrinsically computable enumerable from the atomic diagram of $M$.
-That is, the decision of whether $a \in X$ must be made by a finite portion of the graph $\in^M$ where we are only allowed to know the index of $a$ itself.
+The conclusion that an $a$ lies in $X$ must be based on a finite portion of the graph $\in^M$ where we are only allowed to know the index of $a$ itself.
 We can separate this information into two pieces, that inside the transitive closure of $\{a\}$ and that outside.
 We claim that only the first information can be relevant, which then implies $(2)$.
 To see this, observe that every possible finite pattern of finite graphs (with $a$ as a constant) occurs outside of the transitive closure of $\{a\}$ in every model of set theory.
 So the information outside is true for every $a \in M$ and thus cannot have any effect on the decision of whether to output $a$ in the enumeration. \end{proof}

 As a consequence of this theorem, the atomic diagram of a model of set theory does not know any of the predicates and relations named in Lemma \ref{lemma:Delta1} below, which are each easily checked to fail item $(2)$ of Theorem~\ref{Theorem.Sets-known-by-atomic-diagram}.
 In short, the atomic diagram of a model of set theory knows little about the model.
 Before addressing forcing, therefore, we now present a natural expansion of the signature, under which the atomic diagram will present the information that set theorists normally consider to be basic.